-- Gender issues, specifically gender-based violence (GBV), early marriage, and male engagement in family planning.
+- Gender issues, specifically gender-based violence, early marriage, and male engagement in family planning.

 - Population, health, and environment interrelations.

-The goals of the Policy Fellows program are:
+The goals of the Policy Fellows program are to:

-- To understand the process by which research informs the policy environment.
+- Understand the process by which research informs the policy environment.

-- To learn how to communicate research to policy audiences in a way that encourages action.
+- Learn how to communicate research to policy audiences in a way that encourages action.

-- To improve participants’ communication skills using a variety of format and platforms.
+- Improve participants’ communication skills using a variety of formats and platforms.

 The Policy Fellows program, initiated in the 1980s, has close to 400 alumni.
 Policy Communication Alumni Fellows are highly respected in the field and actively engaged in advocacy work.
 The program aims to bridge the gap between research findings and the policy development process.
 While research often has profound policy implications, it must be communicated effectively to a variety of nontechnical audiences in order to have an impact.

 The Policy Communication Fellows Program seeks to train the next generation of leaders shaping policy in their countries.
-The fellowship is hosted in partnership with African research and advocacy experts to encourage South-South collaboration and knowledge exchange.
+The program is jointly hosted by PRB and AFIDEP in Lilongwe, Malawi.
 Fellows will learn, firsthand, local advocacy priorities and policy landscapes and how to tailor their research messages to relevant policy audiences.
-Fellows are mentored throughout the program on different strategies to effectively communicate their findings to non-technical audiences.
-The Policy Fellows program is committed to providing an enriching, cutting-edge experience for participants that reflects the diverse and constantly evolving landscape of policy and communications
+Fellows are mentored throughout the program on different strategies to effectively communicate their findings to nontechnical audiences.
+The Policy Fellows program is committed to providing an enriching, cutting-edge experience for participants that reflects the diverse and constantly evolving landscape of policy and communications.

 The year-long fellowship program engages participants through a blended learning approach.
 Fellows are required to attend a weeklong training workshop, complete instructional curricula online, and submit assignments throughout the fellowship.